StarGaMMU/FealtyX/README.md

 GET	/students/{id}/summary	Get AI-based summary of a student

 **IMPORTANT**
 I have made this public on "https://muftiusmanapiforfealtyx.serveo.net/" using Serveo.
-Serveo allows to create a secure tunnel, forwarding traffic from a public URL to my local server.
+Serveo allows me to create a secure tunnel, forwarding traffic from a public URL to my local server.
 It provides temporary hosting via SSH tunneling, therefore it requires the SSH session TO REMAIN OPEN.
-The API server relies on my local resources, so it will stop if I close the terminal or shut down your machine or unknowingly terminate.
+The API server relies on my local resources, so it will stop if I close the terminal or shut down my machine, or unknowingly terminate.